diegoparrilla/slate/source/index.html.md

 Parameter    | Mandatory | Description
 ------------ | --------- | -----------
-asn | Yes | Autonomous System Number (ASN) to add to the QUARANTINE-AS blacklist. ttl | Yes | Time to Live in seconds of the AS in the blacklist.
+asn | Yes | Autonomous System Number (ASN) to add to the QUARANTINE-AS blocklist. ttl | Yes | Time to Live in seconds of the AS in the blocklist.
 Zero for never expiring.

 ### Response

-The response should be a __HTTP/1.1 200 OK__ if everything is ok and means that the AS has been added succesfully to the QUARANTINE-AS blacklist.
+The response should be a __HTTP/1.1 200 OK__ if everything is ok and means that the AS has been added succesfully to the QUARANTINE-AS blocklist.
 Any other error message means that the AS could not be added:

 * __HTTP/1.1 400 Bad Request__: The JSON object, AS number and/or the TTL are malformed, the AS cannot be stored.
 Check the response text for more information about the error.